23 Jun Building the healthcare infrastructure for the future

 But we go one step further… Care providers are currently working in their own systems.
 These systems are closed, institution-oriented, slow and non-interoperable.
 Despite the fact that the National Switching Point (LSP) has been in existence for more than ten years, the exchange of information still takes place at a limited extent.
 Collaboration between different parties is difficult to achieve due to the dominant position of (a limited number of) software suppliers.
 With blockchain technology, we are able to record patient information in the blockchain, make the patient the owner of his or her information and thus return control to the patient.
 The various silos are gradually being demolished.
 The blockchain enables healthcare providers such as physicians, hospitals, laboratories, pharmacists and insurers to request permission to access and interact with medical records.
 Each interaction is verifiable, traceable to its source, transparent and secure and will be recorded as a transaction in the distributed general ledger of parties.
 In addition, privacy is guaranteed in this process because it makes different access levels possible; patients check who can view their records, what they see and for how long.

-The “patient focus” is no longer the commonplace without interpretation; blockchain technology enables the patient to actually control his or her own care process.
+The “patient focus” is no longer the commonplace without interpretation; blockchain in healthcare enables the patient to actually control his or her own care process.
 And that makes blockchain more than just technology.
+Transparent, verifiable, unchangeable, decentralised and for always.

 Please contact us for more information.